Master of Arts in Jewish Professional Leadership and Social Impact MBA

 The final Hornstein course is a capstone, where you’ll begin to apply your new knowledge to the professional workplace.
 You’ll also complete, during your final Hornstein semester, the Team Consulting Project Workshop, which will give you the team-building skills and consulting tools you’ll need throughout your career.

-In addition to taking academic courses, you’ll also gain professional experience in the field and travel to Jewish communities around the world, from New York to Israel to locations farther afield.
+In addition to taking academic courses, you’ll also gain professional experience in the field and participate in travel seminars in Israel, New York City, and/or Washington, DC.

 Financial Aid and Scholarships